N,O-Dimethyl-4-(2-naphthyl)piperidine-3-carboxylate

 In animal studies, DMNPC exhibits similar potency as fluoxetine, but with greater activity for DAT and NET.
 N-Demethylation of DMNPC has shown to produce a 3-fold increase in potency for 5-HTT.

 Synthesis

 A racemic mixture of DMNPC can be synthesized from freebase arecoline in a grignard reaction with 2-naphthylmagnesium bromide.
 Further reactions and separation methods can be used to produce enantiomerically pure products.

-A substantially simpler method that ablates the carbomethoxy ester substituent has been demonstrated by D. Koch.